 Want to make a special gift for the cook in your life?

 And for not much money?
-Homemade vanilla extract is the perfect gift – everyone cooks.
-And at Big Mill B&B, vanilla is one of our favorites.
+Homemade Vanilla extract is the perfect gift – everyone cooks.

 But not all vanilla beans are equal.
 If I can even find vanilla beans in eastern North Carolina, they are usually all dried up.
 But with some diligence good beans can be found.
 (See below) Vanilla beans come from a climbing orchid and each has its own special quality – some redolent of cherries, bourbon, cinnamon, even prunes.